hanwckf/rt-n56u/toolchain-mipsel/readme.eng.txt

 - MediaTek MT7620 (MIPS 24KEc)
 - MediaTek MT7621 (MIPS 1004Kc)

 To build the cross-toolchain, you need Linux environment.
-Debian 'wheezy' 7.8.0 is recommended.
+Debian 'wheezy' 7.8.0 and Debian 'jessie' 8.0.0 distros has been tested and recommended.

 Just run build script "build_toolchain" and wait for the build process complete.